 Currently, only share class A SEK and A EUR is offered.
-The share class A SEK and A EUR is accumulating, which means that, rather than provide dividends, all income is reinvested.

 The above graph shows the historical performance in Swedish Krona (SEK).
 The return is calculated with the dividend reinvested.
 No consideration is given to inflation.
 The return is reported after deductions for taxes and fees.
 Any sales and redemption fees are not included.